cosmos/cosmos-sdk/PENDING.md

     slashing, and staking modules.
   * [\#3093](https://github.com/cosmos/cosmos-sdk/issues/3093) Ante handler does no longer read all accounts in one go when processing signatures as signature verification may fail before last signature is checked.
+  * [x/stake] \#1402 Add for multiple simultaneous redelegations or unbonding-delegations within an unbonding period

 * Tendermint